MikelSalazar/sparcl/architecture/experiments.md

 ![image](https://user-images.githubusercontent.com/231274/122675675-d154bf80-d1da-11eb-9eb0-e6975eb548bd.png)

-When adding the `Parent` component as above, the dom overlay implemented in the parent viewer is displayed.
+When adding the `App/Viewer` component to the experiments viewer, the dom overlay implemented in the parent viewer is displayed.
 How to use this for an experiment will be introduced in an upcoming guide.